RicoDerous/ricoderous/README.md

 - Linear Algebra
 - Calculus
 ## Projects
-At the moment I have not done anything relatively useful/serious, plus I suffer from great, really great, laziness.
-I am not joking, I think I have some problems.
+At the moment, I haven't done anything relatively useful or serious, and I suffer from a great, really great, laziness.
+I'm not joking, I think I have some problems.